f-o-a-m/cliquebait/README.md

 If you have an account JSON file compatible with geth's keystore, you may embed it into a specially crafted JSON file (see `sample-extra-accounts.json`) and supply it to cliquebait.
 You may then mount this file as `/extra-accounts.json`, and cliquebait will allocate ether and unlock the account for use in Web3.
 Note that this involves supplying the password to the account in plaintext, so be careful!
 If you prefer not to have the account unlocked, you may simply add an `alloc` in the genesis block.

 ### Persist the blockchain
 If you want to keep your chain around for whatever reason, you may mount a volume or local folder to `/cbdata` inside the container.
-This implies that you won't be able to change the genesis block or change the number of created accounts (as these are all done when the blockchain is first fired up).
+This implies that you won't be able to change the genesis block or change the number of created accounts without clearing the mount target and losing your chain (as these are all done when the blockchain is first fired up).
 However, this does mean that the accounts that get generated are much more easily accessible, as you can find the keystore directly on your local machine.

 For example: